 An average adult person spends more time at work than anywhere else.
-A recent survey shows that close to 50% of employees in the U.S. think their office environment is the essential element of job satisfaction.
-Unfortunately, office space planning is often considered unimportant, or less important than many other aspects of running a business.
-Proper office layouts not only improve collaboration and productivity between teammates, but also affect a company’s bottom line, by boosting employee productivity.
-Let’s look into workspace planning that focuses on efficiency.
+A recent survey shows that close to 50% of employees in the U.S. Think their office environment is the essential element of job satisfaction.
+Unfortunately, office space planning is often considered unimportant.
+Moreover, less important than many other aspects of running a business.
+Proper office layouts not only improve collaboration and productivity between teammates.
+But also affect a company’s bottom line, by boosting employee productivity.
+Let’s look into area planning that focuses on efficiency.

 Equipment and technology requirements

-Space planners should strive to consider the required technology and equipment for each space.
-Space planning with technology on mind doesn’t necessarily mean encrusting the space with technology or equipment that is to go obsolete in a matter of years.
-As an example, in the past, many work desks were planned around available phone jacks, but nowadays many workers use mobile phones for their daily communication.
-One thing is certain, when discussing technology in the context of interior design and space planning, someone from IT needs to be at the table.
+Space planners should strive to consider the require technology and equipment for each space.
+Space planning with technology on mind doesn’t necessarily mean knowing the space.
+With technology or equipment that is to go obsolete in a matter of years.
+As an example, in the past, many work desks were plan around available phone jacks.
+But nowadays many workers use mobile phones for their daily communication.
+One thing is certain, when discussing technology in the context of interior design.
+And space planning, someone from IT needs to be at the table.

 Bring on positive change

-While many employees find it hard to get accustomed to a change, it’s important to keep them motivated while promoting the newly designed space.
-As you maintain an enthusiastic attitude and share your excitement, getting feedback from everyone involved also helps as well as remaining approachable during the process.
-A company meeting or two is also recommended, as you get a chance to discuss the changes and get everyone excited about the new arrangement.
+While many employees find it hard to get accustomed to a change.
+It’s important to keep them motivated while promoting the newly designed space.
+As you maintain an enthusiastic attitude and share your excitement.
+Getting feedback from everyone involve.
+Also helps as well as remaining in approach during the process.
+A company meeting or two is also recommend.
+As you get a chance to discuss the changes and get.
+Everyone excite about the new arrangement.

 Include adequate storage